 The Cotswold Way is one of the newest National Trails so it’s very well marked.
 And any major diversions are flagged up on the National Trails website.

-Each National Trail is marked with circular waymarkers which have an acorn symbol on them and the name of the route, which you’ll see on stiles and posts along the Cotswold Way (though in spring and summer they can sometimes get hidden by greenery).
+Each National Trail is marked with circular waymarkers which have an acorn symbol on them and the name of the route, which you’ll see on stiles and posts along the Cotswold Way (though in spring and summer they can sometimes get hidden amongst the greenery).

 There are also wooden finger posts at most junctions which show you which way to go and sometimes have the distance to the next town marked on them.
 Signs are fairly frequent so if you haven’t seen one for a while it’s worth checking you’re still on the right track.